bipio-server/bipio/README.md

 or whatever you like, even on your Rasberry Pi.

 The graph definitions, which are called [bips](https://bip.io/docs/resource/rest/bip),are unique in they allow you to transform content between adjacent nodes and chain outputs to inputs indefinitely across disparate 'cloud' services.
+You can put web-hooks, web-sockets, emails or event triggers infront of Bip graphs to perform useful work.

 There are three flavors of Bip - HTTP or SMTP endpoints, and periodic Triggers.
 Some of their characteristics include